yellowsink/hrtrack/notes/API.md

 When arguments are expected, they must be EITHER in request query (`/?key=value&key2=value2`), or in a form POST body.
 Both `multipart/form-data` and `application/x-www-form-urlencoded` are allowed.

+Note that entity IDs and encryption keys are encoded as unpadded url-safe base64 when in transit over the API.

 ## Endpoints

 ### `GET /`